 Is there much that makes a gardener happier than color?
 Even an edible gardener gets excited about a red ripe tomato!
 The saturated, rich, triumphant color of flowers, foliage, bark, and berries make our hearts beat faster.
 Annual and perennial flowers play a HUGE role in this garden style too.

 ‘Scarlett Sentinal’ Apple is a columnar apple that easily fits smack in the middle of the landscape.
 Photo by: Christina Salwitz.

 Gardeners who push the design limits for the landscape with edibles want delicious fruit too!
 Even tiny spots can be bountiful with bumper crops of gorgeous fruit tucked into surprisingly small spaces and containers.
-Don't forget the shrubs and other fruits that can be grown fruit that can grow happily in a container.

-Other books leading the way for growing ornamental edibles are:
+Other books for growing ornamental edibles are: